edanarredo/ComputerVisionProject/README.md

 To run, change the path variables in `directories.m` to wherever the files will be stored locally on your system.

-Then on the MATLAB terminal, run the following in this sequence.
+Then on the MATLAB terminal, run the following in this sequence (make sure to change to the appropriate directory).

 ```
   >> directories